palantus/sitecore/README.md

 ### Add icon to the top-right of the page

 Create a component in a file called `topbar-XXXX.mjs` in your mod and it will be shown to the left of notifications.
 Set the attribute `page` to a component to show in the rightbar (similar to user and notifications).
 The value should exist as a component at path `/pages/rightbar/<page>.mjs`.
 Note that it must export a property called `name` which contains the custom element name that should be used.

+### Add content to core pages

+- User page (page viewed by admins): subscribe to event `user-page-created`.
+When fired, you will get an object with `{page, container, userId}`
+- Profile page (page viewed by the current user): subscribe to event `user-profile-page-created`.
+When fired, you will get an object with `{page, container}`